virtual-labs/exp-effect-of-lubrication-iitk/experiment/aim.md

- Effect of lubrication (boundary film and hydrodynamic) on wear of materials.
+ Effect of lubrication (boundary film and hydrodynamic) on wear of materials